OMG Adopts Software and Financial Standards at Austin, Texas Meeting

 - Preparing for the Post-IaaS Phase of Cloud Adoption (hosted by the Cloud Standards Customer Council)

-- Measuring and Managing Software Risk, Security, and Technical Debt (hosted by the Consortium for IT Software Quality)
+- Measuring and Managing Software Risk, Security, and Technical Debt (hosted by the Consortium for Information & Software Quality )

 - Software Defined Network Summit: Challenges, Opportunities and Outlook